kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 *In our case, architecture diagrams could fall into this category – we could also choose to define them as a separate type – TBD.*

 > [- DITA Reference Topics](http://docs.oasis-open.org/dita/dita/v1.3/errata02/os/complete/part3-all-inclusive/archSpec/technicalContent/dita-reference-topic.html)
 > Reference topics provide quick access to fact-based information.
 In technical information, reference topics are used to list product specifications and parameters, provide essential data, and provide detailed information on subjects such as the commands in a programming language.

 ### Troubleshooting topics

 Provide a condition that the reader may want to correct, followed by one or more descriptions of its cause and suggested remedies.

 As title, mention the symptom that needs fixing ("Cannot access...") or the error message.
-Do not use the cause as title ("Incompatible version").
+To quote an error message, start and end with `'` to escape `"`. for example, `title: '"FAILED" status for created ServiceInstances'`.
+Do not use the cause as title ("Incompatible version"), because we also want to help users who have no idea about the cause and only know something's not working as expected.

 It's good practice to use three standard headlines (like “Condition”, “Cause”, “Remedy”), each might have just one sentence or more as needed.
 For remedy, use a numbered list if there are multiple steps to follow, and a bullet list if there are several equally valid solutions.